F5Networks/f5-appsvcs-extension/SUPPORT.md

 **AS3 Software Lifecycle**:
 * AS3 releases are intended to be delivered on a monthly basis
 * There will be 2 stability releases per year (focused on bug-fixing, infra improvements, and so on)
-* Stability releases are supported for 1 year
+* Stability (LTS) releases are supported for 1 year
 * Feature releases are supported for 3 months
 * "End of Support" = End of Software Development (EOSD) + End of Technical Support (EOTS)